 Rogue River Hiking

 Imagine hiking through a wilderness with only a light daypack.
 Our rafts carry your gear leaving you unencumbered and free to discover some of America’s finest wilderness – the Wild Rogue Wilderness.
-After a rewarding day filled with the fragrance of pine, oak and madrone forests you arrive at a riverside lodge where a hot shower and comfortable bed await.
+After a rewarding day filled with the fragrance of pine, oak and madrone forests you arrive at a riverside lodge where a hot shower and a comfortable bed await.
 After settling into your room, we serve scrumptious hors d’oeuvres followed by a delicious dinner.
 Then there’s time to remember the highlights of the day and share a few tall tales under the stars.

 We offer our Rogue River hiking trips in the late spring and early fall.
-These are times of year when the air may be a bit chilly for rafting, but are ideal for hiking.
+These are times of year when the air may be a bit chilly for rafting but are ideal for hiking.
 Spring trips enjoy the abundant wildflowers blooming throughout the canyon.
 Side creeks run full and waterfalls dance over moss-covered rocks.
 The forest is alive with the joy of spring’s awakening.
 Spring or fall, our pace is casual and allows plenty of time to pause and relish the verdant beauty that is everywhere.
-Along the way our knowledgeable guides tell you about the history, flora and fauna of the canyon and forest.
+Along the way, our knowledgeable guides tell you about the history, flora and fauna of the canyon and forest.

 Each day we walk between five and 15 miles on a trail that roughly parallels the river.
-During the 40 mile hike total elevation drop is just over 200 feet, so the overall hike is very slightly downhill.
+During the 40-mile hike total elevation drop is just over 200 feet, so the overall hike is very slightly downhill.
 This hike is suitable for anyone in reasonable shape that can hike 10-15 miles per day.

 Because our rafts carry your overnight gear and other trip supplies, you carry only water, an extra layer of clothing and perhaps your camera and binoculars.
 If you get tired and want a change of pace our raft isn’t far and you can hop aboard to be carried down the river.
 Each day our raft arrives at the evening’s lodge a bit ahead of the group so your gear is ready to be carried to your private room for the night.